ifundeasy/openid-connect/README.md

 ## credits
-This project are improved version from [ebrahimmfadae/openid-connect-app](https://github.com/ebrahimmfadae/openid-connect-app), within pure javascript and koa
+This project are improved version from [ebrahimmfadae/openid-connect-app](https://github.com/ebrahimmfadae/openid-connect-app), with using koa and pure javascript